HexHive/libfuzz/docs/DriverGeneration.md

     - `libfuzz` -- the driver is compatible with LibFuzzer
     - `mock` -- pseudocode for debug

-The `backend` section deals with specific backed options, so far only one
+The `backend` section deals with specific backed options:
-parameter:
 - `header` -- indicates the folder with the library headers
+- `public_headers` -- indicate what header files (from `header`) must be included in the driver

 ## End-To-End Example